AJYI/FabflixProject/README.md

             cs122b-spring21-team-22/src/browseGenreListServlet.java

   - #### Explain how Connection Pooling is utilized in the Fabflix code.
+    Within all the filename/path from above and excluding the context.xml file, these servlets all connected to to a datasource that is defined in the "public void init(ServletConfig config)" function.
+From there it looks within the context xml file and has connection pooling enabled within it.
+In other words, whenever the above files calls the init function, it then would utilize connection pooling.
+After the servlet finishes, these connections can be resued during future requests.
   - #### Explain how Connection Pooling works with two backend SQL.
+    Since we have two back end servers(Master and the slave SQL), we would have two pools.
+When a servlet is called, it would use the pooled connections from the cache and after the servlet ends, it would return that used connection back to the pool for future requests.
+If more connections are needed, then the pool will grow larger.

 - # Master/Slave